Exchange Program

 The Master’s program in Intellectual Property and Digital Law offers second-year students the opportunity to study in Quebec, where they can take three courses offered by the University of Sherbrooke and complete an internship.
 The University of Sherbrooke assists students in finding an internship.

-Fluency in English is essential.
+Proficiency in English is essential.

 Program